 - Like scrapbooking?
 Create a scrapbook with photos from the wedding or bridal party events so that the bride can reflect on her special moments.

-For more money-saving tips, visit our WalletWorks page.
+For more money-saving tips, visit our Resource Center and start planning your financial future.

 The content provided in this publication is for informational purposes only.
 Nothing stated is to be construed as financial or legal advice.
 Some products not offered by PSECU.
 PSECU does not endorse any third parties, including, but not limited to, referenced individuals, companies, organizations, products, blogs, or websites.
 PSECU does not warrant any advice provided by third parties.
 PSECU does not guarantee the accuracy or completeness of the information provided by third parties.
 PSECU recommends that you seek the advice of a qualified financial, tax, legal, or other professional if you have questions.